caspergrl/GT-UX-UI-Dec2022-June2023/03-week/03-lesson.md

 > :briefcase: **Employer Competitive Note:** Real-world UX writers are responsible for all the text the user encounters when navigating around a product.
 This career path is ideal for designers who have a passion for writing.

+## SLIDE 46
+UX writers are responsible for all of the text the user encounters when navigating around a product.

 ### Who Hires UX Writers?

 - San Francisco companies lead the trend: Dropbox, Facebook, Airbnb, Pinterest, Google, and Spotify have UX writing, content strategy, or content design teams.

+## SLIDE 47
 ### Content Strategy

 Content strategy has been around for a long time.
 Large corporations such as Disney, Wells Fargo, and Mayo Clinic have had functional content strategy teams for years.
 So why do we care about it in UX?
 The answer is simple: it's nearly impossible to design a great UX for bad content.
 If you're passionate about creating a better UX, you'll also care about delivering useful, usable, engaging content.

 - ***Review the Content Strategy Helps UX Strategy Slide.***

+## SLIDE 48
+Review

+## SLIDE 49
 ### How Is UX Writing Different From Other Writing?

 - UX writing is a specialized form of writing because of its context (software) and the environment in which it’s produced (technology companies).